List of 2022 FIFA World Cup controversies: Environmental impact

 Each stadium in Qatar requires 10,000 litres of water per day in winter months, when the tournament is taking place, to maintain the pitch.
 With little access to freshwater in the nation, the sourced water was saltwater, which has to be desalinated.
 The process damages the marine environment.
 Desalination plants in the Middle East also heavily rely on the use of fossil fuels.
 As well as the pitches at the stadiums, the organising committee grew and maintained a large farm of match-suitable fresh grass outside Doha, in case of turf damage.
 The need for so much desalination, and the oil and gas used to power the plants, have been criticised.

 One of the eight stadiums, Stadium 974, was designed to be able to be disassembled so that it could be moved elsewhere, in an effort to counter the negative effect of requiring upkeep of unused stadiums.
 The large PR campaign promoting this was criticised by activists, as it overlooked the other stadiums being constructed in Qatar.
 Stadium 974 and the organising committee pledge that the tournament would be carbon neutral were also criticised as attempts to greenwash Qatar, the nation with the highest per-capita emissions, especially as carbon neutrality was planned to be achieved by planting trees to offset emissions generated by the tournament, rather than use alternative energies.
 Stadium 974, located at a port, does not have air conditioning; due to the climate of Qatar, the other seven stadiums do, with the systems running on fossil fuels.

 Corruption

 There have been allegations of bribery or corruption in the Qatar's 2022 World Cup selection process involving members of FIFA's executive committee.
 There have been numerous allegations of bribery between the Qatar bid committee and FIFA members and executives, some of whom—including Sepp Blatter—were later recorded regretting awarding Qatar the tournament.
-Investigations uncovered two Qatari covert operations, Project Merciless and Project Riverbed, aimed to influence the outcome the decision and target critics such as Theo Zwanziger.